Dental Implants - Frequently Asked QuestionsWhat you should know when considering dental implants

 How much will implants cost?

-A dental implant functions as an artificial tooth root for supporting dental crowns, bridgework and dentures.
+A dental implant functions as an artificial tooth root for supporting dental crowns, bridgework, and dentures.
 The dental implant procedure costs will vary greatly based on needs: a single dental implant with a dental crown, or several restorations, or the replacement of all teeth.
-The cost of a dental implant treatment depends on several individual factors including: the location of the implant(s), the patient’s health, any bone grafting requirements, the number and type of implants and the dental crown restoration.
+The cost of dental implant treatment depends on several individual factors including the location of the implant(s), the patient’s health, any bone grafting requirements, the number and type of implants, and the dental crown restoration.